tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 end
 ```

 If this makes sense, feel free to [skip ahead](#baseline) to the next section.
-Otherwise, read on for a breakdown of what's going on.
+Otherwise, read on for a breakdown of the code.

 ### Dependencies